Affiliate links on Android Authority may earn us a commission. Learn more.

 How to install Android on PC: These are your best options

-Android is the most popular mobile operating system in the world, but you can also install it on your Windows PC.
-There are many ways to get Android running on a PC, including emulators, bootable USB versions, and even full standalone applications like BlueStacks.
+Android is the most popular mobile operating system in the world, but you can also install it on your PC or macOS computer.
+There are many ways to get the Android OS running on a PC, including emulators, bootable USB versions, and even full standalone applications like BlueStacks.
 Each has its advantages and disadvantages depending on your needs.

 If you’re looking to install Android on your laptop or desktop, we have your back!
 Here’s a full breakdown of the best options available.

-To run the Android OS on your PC, you can install the Windows Subsystem for Android.
-However, this will only work if you're on the latest version of Windows 11.
-Alternatively, you can install emulators like BlueStacks.
+To install Android apps on your PC, you can use the official Windows Subsystem for Android.
+You'll simply have to update to the latest version of Windows 11.
+Alternatively, you can install emulators like BlueStacks that will run on any computer.
 Keep reading to learn more.

 JUMP TO KEY SECTIONS

-Install the Windows Subsystem for Android on Windows 11
+Install the Windows Subsystem for Android on a PC

-If you’re running the latest version of Windows 11, then you can simply install the official Windows Subsystem for Android.
-It’s not quite the same as having full Android running on your PC, but you get access to the Files app, and more importantly, you can install and run Android apps.
+If you’re running Windows 11, you can simply install the official Windows Subsystem for Android.
+It’s not quite the same as having full-fledged Android running on your PC, but it comes very close!
+You get access to the Files app, and more importantly, you can install and run Android apps.

 This feature is now available in all stable versions of Windows 11.
 The subsystem allows you to install apps through the Amazon App Store, but for now, has a limited selection.
 However, you can also install the Play Store on Windows 11 if you’re willing to do it manually.